 This increasingly prominent concept refers to a company's social accountability not only to itself, but also to its shareholders and the public.
-Once implemented, corporate responsibility will have a positive trickle-down effect to employees, to the environment, to the business itself, and society as a whole.
+Once implemented, corporate responsibility has a positive trickle-down effect to employees, to the environment, to the business itself, and society as a whole.

-The latest consumer trends all suggest that socially responsible companies have a competitive edge; to illustrate why, here are seven reasons that outline the importance of corporate social responsibility, and how the adaptation of this self-regulating strategy can change the world of business for the better.
+With this in mind, here are seven reasons that outline the importance of engaging in socially conscious activities and policies, and how the adaptation of this self-regulating strategy can change the world of business – and, indeed, your business – for the better.

 Understandably, employees prefer to work for businesses that treat them well and with respect.
 Therefore, within your own four walls, you can attribute your CSR strategy as a direct contributing factor to your team's morale and productivity.
 Word of how you treat your employees – be it good or bad – will inevitably make its way into the public eye, so it's in your best interest to demonstrate how your company is setting the bar for corporate social responsibility.